hellovertex/prl_environment/README.md

 The dimensions are as returned from the
 [Steinberger PokerRL environment](https://github.com/hellovertex/steinberger)

-`+` Our augmentation is appended to the end, that includes
+`+` Our augmentation is appended at the end:
 - Player Hands with possible SEER mode that shows all hands
-- Action history including actions for current hand, capped at 2 actions per stage (Preflop, Flop, Turn, River)
+- Action history including actions for current hand, capped at 2 actions per each stage (Preflop, Flop, Turn, River)